petrparolek/shoutcast-android/README.md

 shoutcast-android
 =================

-Simple ShoutCast Radio 7 streaming app for Android
+A simple ShoutCast Radio streaming app for Android